 Skip advert

 Diesel engines

 Like the Golf and Skoda Octavia, the Leon is also available with a 2.0-litre TDI diesel offering 113bhp or 148bhp.
-This replaces the 1.6-litre diesel engine in the previous model and is aimed primarily at delivering big fuel economy.
+This replaces the 1.6-litre diesel engine in the previous model and is aimed primarily at delivering big fuel economy on a long run.

 Plug-in hybrid engines

-The Mercedes A 250 e is slightly better at switching between petrol and electric in its hybrid mode but even when its battery is depleted, the Leon e-Hybrid is still economical.
+Based on our experience of the old 1.4-litre hybrid, the Mercedes A 250 e was slightly better at switching between petrol and electric in its hybrid mode but even when its battery is depleted, the Leon e-Hybrid is still economical.
 Over 120 miles of driving we saw 48mpg, which would be a far higher figure if we'd been able to stop and charge the battery.

+Skip advert